parcio/julea/doc/object-backend-specs.md

 ### backend_init

 JULEA calls this function to allow the backend to initialize itself under the given path.
 The path consists of an arbitrary number of directories.
-It's the backend's responsibility to create any missing directories.
+It’s the backend’s responsibility to create any missing directories.

 **Parameters**
 - `path`: The path under which to initialize the backend.